 Music City buzzes with excitement during any season, but especially baseball season.
 The weather is amicable, everyone soaks up the vitamin D and there are outdoor concerts, walk-to attractions and patio dining to be experienced.
 Catch an exciting baseball game with the Nashville Sounds at First Tennessee Park, then stay awhile to see all that Music City has to offer:

-Get a taste of Nashville’s deep-rooted music history with a visit to the Johnny Cash Museum, Patsy Cline Museum and the The George Jones.
-All three museums tell the complete stories of these music legends with videos, rare artifacts and memorabilia.
+Get a taste of Nashville’s deep-rooted music history with a visit to the Johnny Cash Museum and Patsy Cline Museum.
+Both museums tell the complete stories of these music legends with videos, rare artifacts and memorabilia.
 And, since they’re conveniently located within close proximity (Patsy Cline Museum is on the second floor of Johnny Cash Museum), you can visit them relatively easily.

 Continue your lesson on Nashville’s prominence as Music City by visiting the sprawling Country Music Hall of Fame & Museum.
 At 350,000 sq. ft., the Museum houses dynamic and interactive, state-of-the-art exhibits on music legends like Dolly Parton, Charlie Daniels, Bob Dylan, Loretta Lynn and today’s musicians like Taylor Swift, Maren Morris, Jason Aldean and many more.

 Grab a slice of gourmet pizza at City House, where grits on a pizza is normal and delicious.
 Other must-try, unique concoctions include whole trout, fava greens, and roasted tomato vinaigrette pizza; lamb sausage, white beans, radish, romaine and salsa verde; or, the classic Margherita.

 Then, spend the night cheering on the Nashville Sounds at First Tennessee Park.
 Celebrating 40 years in 2017, the Nashville Sounds are a Major League Affiliate – Oakland Athletics.
 Saturday nights usually sell out, so buy your tickets in advance if you’re planning on spending a Saturday night at the park.
 Check the schedule for a complete list of games and theme nights for added fun.

 Take a tour of one of the iconic Nashville breweries, Jackalope Brewing Company, started by Bailey Spaulding and Robyn Virball.
 Taste some of the year-round brews while learning how the company came to be.
 Each tour is 45 minutes long and includes a commemorative pint glass.